fikunmi-ap/solana-improvement-documents/LRUCache.md

-The most minimal implementation that can achieve the same effects as (or better than) EIP-1559 and by extension SIMD-110 without the externalities of SIMD-110 is highly desireable.
+The most minimal implementation that can achieve the same effects as (or better than) EIP-1559 and by extension SIMD-110 without the externalities of SIMD-110 is highly desirable.

 ### Effectiveness as a TFM
 Research suggests that that "first-price auctions with an exogenously restricted bid space are the only static credible mechanisms".
 In short, all blockchains should strive to implement TFMs that model FPAs with restricted bid spaces.

-### Mininalism
+### Minimalism
-When working on (especially complex) systems, solutions that affect smaller portions of code are always favored over their counterparts for simplicity and ease of implementation and maintainance.
+When working on (especially complex) systems, solutions that affect smaller portions of code are always favored over their counterparts for simplicity and ease of implementation and maintenance.

 ### Concerns with SIMD-110
 There are a number of concerns with SIMD-110 that can be found in the discussion